 Mid-Autumn Festival Lanterns in Hong Kong

 What are Moon Cakes?

 These are traditional Chinese pastries, filled with a sweet paste.
 The most common fillings are made of coconut, lotus seed or egg yolks.

 According to the legends, Mooncakes were responsible for freeing a town under Mongol rule.
 A few days before the Mid-Autumn Festival, a rebel army commander had sent Mooncakes to the towns people.
 There were notes hidden inside the Mooncakes, basically coordinating the effort to rise up at midnight the night of the festival, and attack their captors.
 The rebellion succeeded and the town was freed from the Mongols, thanks to the Mooncakes!

 Moon Cakes have been getting a makeover through the years, you no longer have to stick with the traditional flavors and fillings.

-Covered with chocolate instead of the dry pastry, the filling of Häagen-Dazs mooncakes is of course made of ice cream, and the center? no more egg yolk!
+Häagen-Dazs Mooncakes are covered with chocolate instead of the dry pastry, the filling of Häagen-Dazs mooncakes is of course made of ice cream, and the center? no more egg yolk!
 The middle is made of Häagen-Dazs mango sorbet.

 More Chinese New Year Traditions and Celebrations